 If there is a parapet on any building or structure which does not exceed 36 feet in height and if the roof-mounted wireless communication equipment will be transmitting or receiving in the direction of that parapet, the required setback from the edge or edges of the roof of the building at or beyond the parapet shall be reduced by the height of such parapet.
-The height of a parapet shall not be used to calculate the permissible maximum height of roof-mounted wireless communication equipment.
-For the purposes of this section, a parapet is that part of any wall entirely above the roof line.
+The height of a parapet shall not be

-4343.
-Facade-mounted equipment within the overlay district which a) does not extend above the face of any wall or exterior surface in the case of structures that do not have walls, b) does not extend by more than 18 inches out from the face of the building or structure to which it is attached, and c) does not obscure any window or other architectural feature.

-4344.
-Small transceiver sites which utilize technology that does not require the construction of an equipment building, shelter, cabinet or tower (micro-cells), and have a total power input to the antenna of twenty (20) watts or less, in any zoning district.

-4345.
-Changes in the capacity or operation of a wireless service facility which has previously received a special permit under this Bylaw, limited to an increase or decrease in the number of antennae, cells, panels, equipment buildings or cabinets or the number of service providers (co-locators), shall be permitted, subject to Site Plan review under section 6300 of the Zoning Bylaw and authorization from the lessor of the property.
+- 4343.
+Facade-mounted equipment within the overlay district which a) does not extend above the face of any wall or exterior surface in the case of structures that do not have walls, b) does not extend by more than 18 inches out from the face of the building or structure to which it is attached, and c) does not obscure any window or other architectural feature. - 4344.
+Small transceiver sites which utilize technology that does not require the construction of an equipment building, shelter, cabinet or tower (micro-cells), and have a total power input to the antenna of twenty (20) watts or less, in any zoning district. - 4345.
+Changes in the capacity or operation of a wireless service facility which has previously received a special permit under this Bylaw, limited to an increase or decrease in the number of antennae, cells, panels, equipment buildings or cabinets or the number of service providers (co-locators), shall be permitted, subject to Minor Site Plan review under section 6370 of the Zoning Bylaw and authorization from the lessor of the property. - 4350.

-4350.
 Uses Available by Special Permit.
 Free-standing monopoles meeting the following criteria may be authorized by Special Permit.
 Any special permit granted under this section shall expire in five (5) years from the date of issuance.
-Continued operation of such facility shall be subject to application for and renewal of the special permit by the Zoning Board of Appeals.

-4351.
-Free-standing monopoles shall be allowed only on those parcels in the overlay district which are listed in sections 4331-4336 herein.

-4352.
-Free-standing monopoles shall be no higher than 100 feet.

-4353.
-The setback for a free-standing monopole shall be at least 125 feet from the property line.
+Continued operation of such facility shall be subject to application for and renewal of the special permit by the Zoning Board of Appeals. - 4351.
+Free-standing monopoles shall be allowed only on those parcels in the overlay district which are listed in sections 4331-4336 herein. - 4352.
+Free-standing monopoles shall be no higher than 100 feet. - 4353.
+The setback for a free-standing monopole shall be at least 125 feet from the property line. - 4354.

-4354.
 Co-location of wireless communication equipment on existing towers and buildings is encouraged.
 The applicant for a monopole shall demonstrate that the communication equipment planned for the proposed structure cannot be accommodated on an existing or approved tower or structure or building within a one-half mile search radius of a proposed monopole for one or more structural, technical, economic or other reasons as documented by a qualified engineer or other qualified professional including, but not limited to the following.

-a. no such tower or building exists.

-b. the structural capacity of the existing tower or structure is inadequate and cannot be modified at a reasonable cost or the proposed equipment will interfere with the usability of existing equipment. c. the owner of an appropriate building or structure has effectively denied permission to co-locate by unreasonable delay or commercially unreasonable terms or conditions.

-d. the height of existing tower or structure in not adequate to permit the proposed equipment to function.
+- a. no such tower or building exists. - b. the structural capacity of the existing tower or structure is inadequate and cannot be modified at a reasonable cost or the proposed equipment will interfere with the usability of existing equipment. - c. the owner of an appropriate building or structure has effectively denied permission to co-locate by unreasonable delay or commercially unreasonable terms or conditions. - d. the height of existing tower or structure in not adequate to permit the proposed equipment to function.